 Our Orange County operation began as a storefront on Fourth Street in Santa Ana and has since become a well-recognized community service provider and leading employer with more than 900 employees and an annual budget of more than $78 million.

-Since 1924, Goodwill of Orange County has provided thousands of people with disabilities and other barriers the oppurtunity to achieve their highest levels of personal and economic independence through competitive employment.
+Since 1924, Goodwill of Orange County has provided thousands of people with disabilities and other barriers the opportunity to achieve their highest levels of personal and economic independence through competitive employment.

 Comprehensive education, training and employment services assist individuals to succeed at home, at work or at school

 We train people for meaningful jobs in a variety of industries, including retail sales, custodial services, maintenance, retail sales, retail processing and electronic recycling